ramgorthi04/gist/duckdb_hints.md

 WHERE channel = 'Walmart'
 AND strftime('%Y-%m', CAST(date AS DATE)) = strftime('%Y-%m', CURRENT_DATE)

+### Filter by channel 'Ebay' and date within the current month.
+Make sure to CAST date AS DATE.
+SELECT date, Custom_label AS SKU, units AS ordered_quantity FROM df
+WHERE strftime('%Y-%m', CAST(date AS DATE)) = strftime('%Y-%m', CURRENT_DATE)
+LIMIT 100;

 ## Common Errors
 Catalog Error: Scalar Function with name curdate does not exist.
 Binder Error: No function matches the given name and argument types 'date_sub(DATE, INTERVAL)'.